cybera/fellowship-iris-example/report/DemoScript.md

 Below are the commit hashes (labels) of all the commits we did during the demo as well as their commit messages.
+Every commit creates a new snapshot of our files and moves us onto the next SHA-1 hash in the git graph.

 All git
 commands are run from github directory top level folder which